gaetanserre/NeuralNet/README.md

 # Neural Net

-Neural Net is a C++ library able to create a neural network from a file containing the weights.
+Neural Net is a C++ library able to easely create and use a neural network from a file containing its weights.

 Currently, only the *Dense* layers are available.